samvdb/ocrmypdf-watchdog/README.md

 This fork includes dutch language for tesseract.
 TravisCI is included to further automate docker image building and pushing to dockerhub.

-Thanks @jbarlow83 for all the work!
+Thanks @jbarlow83 and @bernmic for all the work!

 # ocrmypdf-watchdog